Great Pyredane Coat Colors

 Photo: 7 month old Blue Male Great Pyredane

 Great Pyredanes come in a variety of colors.
 Color ranges are determined by the genetics of the parent stock.
-Here we will explore some of the commonly observed color combinations observed so far with more being added as this project continues.
+Here we will explore some of the color combinations observed so far with more being added as this project continues.

 Boston Coat: black with white markings that may appear on any or all of the following places; Chest, Tummy, Feet, Legs, Chin and Tail Tip.